 The way payday loans allow you to pay back a certain amount a month – and often save on interest if you repay early – means that in some situations they may be a more manageable option.

-Whichever option you choose to fund an unexpected expense, make sure you do your research up front and ensure you can afford the associated costs.
+Whichever option you choose to fund an unexpected expense, make sure you do your research first.
+You should also ensure you can afford the associated costs.
 When you’re already dealing with the unexpected, you don’t need any more surprises!

-If you feel that a short term loan fits your needs, we are here to help, with over 100 loan providers, we do the work for you to help you find the right loan.
+If you feel that a short term loan fits your needs, we are here to help.
+My Financial Broker works with a large number of loan providers, and do all the hard work for you!
+We’re here to help you find the right loan.